Z323323/Quadratic-residues/README.md

    ![E2](./Eisenstein2.svg.png)

    My initial goal was to show the simmetry of our function $\lfloor pu/q \rfloor$ in the cartesian graph, since to prove this theorem we will calculate the area of a triangle which splits a rectangle having corners at $\\{(0,0), ((q - 1)/2, 0), (0, p - 1), ((q - 1)/2, p - 1)\\}$.
 These coordinates are not a starting point of course, but it's quite easy to roll back the reasoning and find the initial coordinates which you can easily find into the previous picture, that is $\\{(0,0), (q - 1, 0), (0, p - 1), (q - 1, p - 1)\\}$.
 Thus we will basically divide the length of the rectangle $(R)$ by $2$, really hard I know.
 Well, the funny part here is that the problem is right before splitting the rectangle in half.
 I said that my goal was to show some simmetry, since as I said initially the floor function is basically a pseudo-linear function, hence we should necessary find that it divides $R$ (which is drawable connecting the previous coordinates) in half.
 Thus we should find a polygon which splits the initial $R$ in half (I specified 'initial' because the derived one is just the initial one with the length halved, thus the simmetry should be individuable into the first $R$ already).
 Since that polygon splits $R$ in half, its area should be the same as the triangle defined by the diagonal of $R$.
 Now, after many battles, I understood a basic reality.
-If the number of lattice points is $odd$ we will never find a way to find a simmetry connecting the top of the (different $x$ coordinates) lattice points (and drawing our polygon) which is trivial because I'm telling you this after risking my mental sanity :'D. Thus, why do we calculate the the area of the triangle mentioned previously in either case?
+If the number of lattice points is $odd$ we will never find a way to find a simmetry connecting the top of the (different $x$ coordinates) lattice points (and drawing our polygon) which is trivial because I'm telling you this after risking my mental sanity :'D. Thus, why do we calculate the area of the triangle mentioned previously in either case?
 Before asking this question, let me show you the real simmetry and equivalence of the polygon defined by the lattice points.
 In order to achieve this under the Wiki example, I basically added the point which makes the number of lattice points even, because (spoiler) $\displaystyle (\frac{11}{7})(\frac{7}{11}) = - 1$.
 Indeed the number of lattice points is $odd$ and the simmetry is impossible under the correct conditions.

    ![XX](./XX.jpg)